AhmedElbasha97/medicalkhealth-care/README.md

 #### 1. Vezeeta Application

 Vezeeta is an Egyptian telemedicine app that allows patients to find specialized doctors and book convenient appointments online or through vezeeta's hotline.
-It also collaborates with hospitals, clinics to provide the patients the easy way to get to their locations and contact the doctors in these hospitals.
+It also collaborates with hospitals, clinics to provide the patients an easy way to get to their locations and contact the doctors in these hospitals.

 #### 2. Se7etak Application

-Se7etak is an Egyptian telehealth platform whose primary aim is to virtually connect patients and doctors, giving you acces to consultations via video call.
+Se7etak is an Egyptian telehealth platform whose primary aim is to virtually connect patients and doctors, giving you access  to consultations via video call.
 It aims to lessen the traffic in waiting rooms and provide the finest doctors in the region.

 ### d.
 Scope:

 This app aims at giving the customers the easiest way to communicate with doctors, pharmacists and nutritionists.
-Also, provide a better service than other telemedicine apps by creating a medical community at home from which you can access medical news, blogs, durg index and contact professional doctors in order to give a hand to limit the spread of diseases and make people's life easier.
+Also, provide a better service than other telemedicine apps by creating a medical community at home from which you can access medical news, blogs, drug index and contact professional doctors in order to give a hand to limit the spread of diseases and make people's life easier.

 ### e.
 Stakeholders/Beneficiaries:
 - Patients.